 I must declare that I am in love with this wonderful community of people called Sikhs.
 Many being the contributing factors, I can’t precisely figure out what triggered this love.
 It might be the countless (and outrageously hilarious) jokes penned about Sardars and the way these get celebrated by them.
-It could be the purity of the language they communicate with and very dearly own.
+It could be the purity of the language they communicate in and very dearly own.
 It might be the manners typically simple and carefree by which they conduct themselves.
 I may very well be in love with the beats of their instruments coupled with these “suchhal” (simple and true) vocals that cause a stir in my blood.
 It might have been the melodious and stunningly insightful Gurubanis or Shabads that get played in Gurdwaras.
 If put to the logic of ancestry (a vague estimate at best) it might be the fact that my forefathers descended from this community decades before embracing the new faith.
 It might be the similarity in the syllabi and dialect of the language we communicate with in the Central Punjab, more precisely Faisalabad.
 Let’s move a bit away from discovering a reason for my inspiration, and I must mention a few things that make Sardars stand out from the crowd.
-Borrowing the idea of nationhood from Iqbal (being based on religion) and coupling it with that typical statement from Mushtaq Ahmed Yusufi, ‘great nations are blessed with the ability of laughing out their own self’; once measured by this scale, Sikhs are one great nation.
-They are simple, straightforward and courageous souls and these characteristics are what make them so adorable, and dear readers, (along with the few declared loves of my life) I admit to be in love with them.
+When measured against the golden words of our very dear Mushtaq Ahmed Yusufi, ‘great nations are blessed with the ability of laughing out their own self’, Sikhs are one great nation.
+They are simple, straightforward and courageous souls, and dear readers (along with the few declared loves of my life) I admit to be in love with them.